By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 Frequently Asked Questions

-Is Arc Browser shutting down in 2026?
-Arc Browser is not shutting down but it is in maintenance mode since May 2025.
-The Browser Company was acquired by Atlassian for $610 million in late 2025, and the team's focus has shifted entirely to Dia, an AI-first browser.
-Arc receives security patches but no new features.
-It still works, but it's effectively frozen software.
+Arc Browser is not shutting down but it has been in maintenance mode since May 2025.
+Atlassian announced its agreement to acquire The Browser Company for $610 million on September 4, 2025, and the deal closed on October 21, 2025.
+The team's focus shifted entirely to Dia, an AI-first browser.
+Arc still launches and works as of May 2026, receives security patches, but gets no new features.
+There is no announced sunset date.

-What is the best Arc Browser alternative for Mac?
 The best alternative depends on what you valued most about Arc.
-For the sidebar workflow specifically, SupaSidebar recreates Arc's sidebar across Safari, Chrome, and Firefox without requiring a browser switch.
+For the sidebar workflow specifically, SupaSidebar recreates Arc's sidebar across 25 browsers including Safari, Chrome, Firefox, Arc, Zen, Vivaldi, Brave, Helium, and Dia without requiring a browser switch.
 For a full browser replacement, Zen Browser offers the closest experience to Arc's sidebar-and-workspaces model.
 Brave is the best option if you want Chrome extension compatibility with vertical tabs.

 Can I import my Arc sidebar into another app?

-Is Dia the same as Arc Browser?
 No. Dia is a completely different product built by the same company (The Browser Company, now part of Atlassian).
 Dia is an AI-first browser focused on automation and knowledge work.
 It does not replicate Arc's sidebar, Spaces, or command bar features.
 Users looking for Arc's workflow will not find it in Dia.

-Does SupaSidebar work with Safari?
 Yes.
-SupaSidebar works as a standalone macOS app that sits alongside any browser - Safari, Chrome, Firefox, Brave, Edge, and Arc itself.
+SupaSidebar works as a standalone macOS app that sits alongside any browser - 25 browsers including Safari, Chrome, Firefox, Arc, Zen, Vivaldi, Brave, Helium, Dia, and Edge.
 It provides a persistent sidebar with tabs, bookmarks, Spaces, and a command panel regardless of which browser you use.
 It syncs via iCloud and requires no account creation.